 access to the underlying OpenStack service APIs.

-node, so it is modeled as
+running on every node, so it is modelled in OKD as

 Kuryr CNI plug-in is called every time a new container that needs networking is spawned on the host.
 When that happens, the CNI plug-in starts watching OKD API to wait for kuryr-controller providing VIF annotation.
 When annotation is noticed, CNI plug-in uses this info to plug the VIF to the containers.